4-8-2+2-8-4: Australia

 Beyer, Peacock & Company built three locomotives for the Emu Bay Railway in Tasmania in 1929.

 The Australian Standard Garratt was developed in Australia during the Second World War, when the Commonwealth Land Transport Board (CLTB) commissioned Chief Mechanical Engineer Frederick Mills of the Western Australian Government Railways (WAGR) to design the locomotive as an emergency measure.
 Out of an intended 65 locomotives, 57 were built by the Midland Railway Workshops, Newport Workshops, Islington Workshops and Clyde Engineering between 1943 and 1945.
 The initial allocation was 23 locomotives to the Queensland Railways (QR), eight locomotives to the Tasmanian Government Railways, 25 locomotives to the WAGR and one to the Fyansford Cement Works Railway of Australian Portland Cement.
 Some of the locomotives later migrated from the QR and WAGR, where they were unpopular with crews, to other systems such as the South Australian Railways and the Emu Bay Railway.

 Thirty BG class locomotives were built for the Queensland Railways in 1951, ten by Beyer, Peacock & Company and twenty by Société Franco-Belge.

 Franco-Belge also built ten 400 Class locomotives for the South Australian Railways in 1953.

+India

+In 1939, the Bengal Nagpur Railway introduced the Class P, weighing in at 230 tons and having a 17-ton axle load.
+Indian Railways had proposals for a 4-8-2+2-8-4 design known as the Class WHG, which ultimately never came to fruition due to the move towards dieselisation and electrification.